totaltrash/phoenix_nuxt/README.md

 Todo
 ----

+Dry up some of the values for nuxt client in tests - currently hardcoding:

+* client/.output/wallaby/public/
+* the list of environments to run the test client in
+* the path to find the client (currently /client_test)

 See if there is a way to conditionally generate the nuxt client during tests - is there a way to see if a build is stale?
 See https://stackoverflow.com/questions/545387/linux-compute-a-single-hash-for-a-given-folder-contents

-Install shadcn or something

 Login screen and auth stuff